guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The internet is about storing information, often this data is stored in a database.

 ## Optimisations
-### Tradeoffs
 What does optimising the communication chain exactly mean?
 Should it be more flexible, or should it be easier to use?
 Should the communication chain be strengthened against miscommunications or is that the responsibility of the service provider?
 Each choice always has it's own set of tradeoffs.
 With each change you make to improve the current structure, a new set of challenges wil arise.

 There's a constant struggle between simplicity and flexibility.
 Should we allow more ways of working with our data?
 Hence increasing the flexibility.
 Or should we make it easier to use?
 Increasing the simplicity of the communication chain.

-Increasing simplicity also has another advantage.
-It increases the reliability.
-Doing one task, and doing it really well makes a technology more reliable.
-Where another one that does a lot of tasks, but is occasionally not working is not reliable at all.
-At the same time one service doing a lot of different tasks could be flexible and reliable too.
-Reliable in a way that all of the tasks should be executable in a similar manner.
+Ultimately the suggested optimisation should increase both.

 ### Front-end as a server
 Over the last years web browsers started getting faster.
 This was not only because the computers they're running on are getting ever more powerful.
 But also because a lot of improvements have been made on the rendering engines for HTML, CSS and Javascript.
 This means that the browser is slowly getting more and more capable of running application logic without the need of a back-end building HTML pages and processing data.

 Back-ends could literally be rendered useless.
 With a database that serves it's data over http, and a front-end which contains all of the application logic there would be no need for a back-end.
 Periodic tasks and heavy calculations should still be done on workers, but they could run on much smaller machines independent from a back-end.
-In a way they would just behave as end-users, but with higher privileges because of elevated logins.
+In a way they could just behave as end-users, but with higher privileges because of elevated logins.

 ### A more direct interface
 The human brain is amazing when it comes to input from the senses.
-It adjust itself to whatever sensory input it gets and what function is used the most.
+It adjusts itself to whatever sensory input it gets and what function is used the most.
 This is called neuroplasticity. [p.
-106][#Hawkins:2004] This is due to the fact of that every sense which comes in the form of spikes, electrical pulses.
+106][#Hawkins:2004] This is due to the fact of that every sense comes in the form of spikes, electrical pulses.
 The brain learns how to handle these pulses by recognising patterns.

-There's a [real world example](http://discovermagazine.com/2008/jul/23-the-blind-climber-who-sees-through-his-tongue) of a men with retinoschisis, a rare disease which makes you blind after a couple of years, whom was able to see again through a special device.
+There's a [real world example][#Levy:2008] of a man with retinoschisis, a rare disease which makes you blind after a couple of years, whom was able to see again through a special device.
 The device, called [Brainport](http://science.howstuffworks.com/brainport.htm), is basically a webcam which is wired to output electrotactile stimulation to the users tongue.

 ![](http://static.ddmcdn.com/gif/brainport-vision-diagram.jpg)